-- Distributions are determined individually for each endowment (currently 5% for all endowments except State Hospital South at 7%). - Consideration is being given to move State Hospital South to 5%, but has not been formally adopted as of this update. - Distributions are calculated as a percent of the three-year rolling average Permanent Fund balance for the most recently completed three fiscal years.
-The Land Board may adjust this amount depending on the amount in the Earnings Reserves, transfers to the Permanent Fund, and other factors.

-- The levels of Earnings Reserves deemed adequate for future distributions are: - 7 years All endowments (Public School, Agricultural College, Charitable Institutions, Normal School, Penitentiary, School of Science, State Hospital South, and University of Idaho) - The Land Board may transfer any balance in an Earnings Reserve Fund in excess of an adequate level to the corresponding Permanent Fund and designate whether the transfer will or will not increase the Gain Benchmark. - The principal of the permanent endowment funds, adjusted for inflation, will never be distributed, to protect the future purchasing power of the beneficiaries.
+- Distributions are determined individually for each endowment (currently 5% for all endowments except State Hospital South at 7%). - Distributions are calculated as a percent of the three-year rolling average Permanent Fund balance for the most recently completed three fiscal years.
+The Land Board may adjust this amount depending on the amount in the Earnings Reserves, transfers to the Permanent Fund, and other factors. - The levels of Earnings Reserves deemed adequate for future distributions are: - 7 years All endowments (Public School, Agricultural College, Charitable Institutions, Normal School, Penitentiary, School of Science, State Hospital South, and University of Idaho) - The Land Board may transfer any balance in an Earnings Reserve Fund in excess of an adequate level to the corresponding Permanent Fund and designate whether the transfer will or will not increase the Gain Benchmark. - The principal of the permanent endowment funds, adjusted for inflation, will never be distributed, to protect the future purchasing power of the beneficiaries.